SergioLM7/demo-back-front-docker-contact-Bank/README.md

 - Autodeploy: Yes
 - Deploy hook: Leave as it is

+To deploy with Docker, Render will detect automatically your Dockerfile in your root and set up the settings.

 7. Click on advanced

 Add your environment variables

 ```
 MY_MONGO_URI=*****
+NODE_ENV='production'
 ```
 or upload your `.env`